 For CFA, the following fields are further included:

-- Paging ID Length: This field indicates the length of the Paging ID field in unit of bit.
-The length of the field is 8 bits.
+- Paging ID Length: The length of the field is 8 bits.
+This field indicates the length of the Paging ID field in unit of bit.

-- Paging ID: This field contains AIoT Identification Information (as defined in TS 23.369 [4], clause 5 and TS 23.003 [5]).
-This field is of variable length.
+- Paging ID: This field is of variable length.
+This field contains AIoT Identification Information (as defined in TS 23.369 [4], clause 5 and TS 23.003 [5]).

-- D2R Scheduling Info: This field contains the physical layer parameters used for D2R transmission.
+- D2R Scheduling Info: The length of the field is 24 bits.
+This field contains the physical layer parameters used for D2R transmission.
 The child fields are defined in clause 6.2.1.6.
-The length of the field is 24 bits.

 - Fill Bits: This field is of variable size, and can be used to pad for byte alignment (1-7 bits) and/or contain future extensions.
 In this release, the MAC entity shall ignore the values of this field.